great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/gx_overview.md

 A **Checkpoint** is the primary means for validating data in a production deployment of GX.
 Checkpoints provide an abstraction for bundling a Batch (or Batches) of data with an Expectation Suite (or several), and then running those Expectations against the paired data.

-One of the most powerful features of Checkpoints is that they can be configured to run **Actions**, which will do some process based on the Validation Results generated when a Checkpoint is run.
-Typical uses include sending email, slack, or custom notifications.
+One of the most powerful features of Checkpoints is that you can configure them to run Actions.
+The Validation Results generated when a Checkpoint runs determine what Actions are performed.
+Typical use cases include sending email, Slack, or custom notifications.
 Another common use case is updating Data Docs sites.
-However, Actions can be created to do anything you are capable of programing in Python.
-This gives you an incredibly versatile tool for integrating Checkpoints in your pipeline's workflow!
+Actions can be used to do anything you are capable of programming in Python.
+Actions are a versatile tool for integrating Checkpoints in your pipeline's workflow.

 <!-- For more details on using Checkpoints to validate your data, see our [Validating data guides](landing page: validating data). -->
 <!-- For more details on integrating GX with your processes, see our [guide on including GX in a data pipeline](). -->